KALUNGI-J-BOBSON/Hello_Project/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- Hat tio to anyone that guided me!
+- Hat tip to anyone that guided me!
 - Inspiration
 <p align="right">(<a href="#readme-top">back to top</a>)</p>